Trending

 Fruits

-– Fruits and Vegetables: These are rich in antioxidants, which help combat any free radicals released during the sweating process.
-Fruits like oranges and berries, or vegetables like spinach and kale, are great options.
+– Fruits and Vegetables: These are a natural source of antioxidants, which can neutralize any free radicals that come out during sweating.
+Minerals and vitamins found in fruits like oranges and berries, or vegetables like spinach and kale, are important for a healthy diet.

-– Protein: To aid in muscle recovery, especially if you’ve combined your sauna session with exercise, eat a lean protein source such as chicken, tofu, or eggs.
+– Protein: To recover the loss of muscle, especially if the sauna sessions are in combination with physical exercises, stick to a meal composed of a low-fat protein source such as chicken, tofu, or eggs.

 Rest and Relaxation: Continuing the Detox.